Chief Strategy Officer

 Christine Marallen currently spends much of her week inside prisons, jails, and halfway houses throughout Ohio and is certain she has the best job in the world.

-Christine and her husband, Todd, speak on the innovative Damascus Reentry Model both locally and nationally at Workforce Development symposiums, Reentry Conferences, Prison Ministry events, and other gatherings where people seek clarity and solutions in areas of justice and the fiscal implications of incarceration.
+Christine speaks on the innovative Damascus Reentry Model both locally and nationally at Workforce Development symposiums, Reentry Conferences, Prison Ministry events, and other gatherings where people seek clarity and solutions in areas of justice and the fiscal implications of incarceration.

 Born in Cincinnati, Christine lived throughout the U.S. while working with USA Today Newspaper in various sales and marketing management roles from 1988 to 2002.
 As the National Manager/Sales Development and Training for USA Today, Christine wrote sales and personal development training and facilitated throughout the globe.
 From 2010-13, she was the Spiritual Director at The Glen at St. Joseph, a facility/program for single mothers and their children in Dayton, Ohio.